Sounds Like Weird

 When I come back, my manager pulls me into a meeting, but not a normal one-on-one kind of meeting.
 He says that while I was gone, some Apple exec got their car towed, and Scott Forstall was angry about it.
 The way my manager said it at first, I thought Forstall’s car had been towed.
 Maybe so.

-I said, “I was in Morocco on that day.
+I replied, “I was in Morocco on that day.
 Would you like to see my passport?”

 I was actually trying not to laugh at the whole situation, because, looking at it from the point of view of my frustration, it was pretty hilarious.